russellbomer/quarry/docs/DEPLOY.md

 # Deploy & Operate

-This guide shows how to build and run scrapesuite in production.
+This guide shows how to build and run Quarry in production.

 ## Prerequisites
 - Docker 24+